tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Product Marks To Badges/README.md

       * Site-wide

-        * Use this option if you want to have this effect on all Pages.
+        * Use this option if you want to have this effect on all Store pages.

-        * Add code from file **[store page list product marks to badges options.html][9]** to Website > Pages > Custom Code > Code Injection > FOOTER.
+        * Add code from file **[store page list product marks to badges options.css][13]** to Website > Pages > Custom Code > Custom CSS.
 Read the code for any instructions within.
+Refer to [Using the CSS Editor][14] for details.

         * Add the following code to Website > Pages > Custom Code >
           Code Injection > FOOTER.